 You can create an Instant Database Input Form Mask either manually or automatically:

 •Manually: Display the Instant Database screen by pressing <Alt-D>.
 Manually type the known, anticipated or desired document variables into the left column.
-Create mask by using the 'Save' button in the upper left side of screen.
+Create the Mask by using the 'Save' button in the upper left side of screen.
 (Image below.)

-Tip: To make sure that Pathagoras gathers as many variables as possible during the scan described above, consider assembling one huge document containing at least one of every representative document in the genre or class of document for which you wish to create this mask.
+Tip: To make sure that Pathagoras gathers as many variables as possible during the scan described above, consider assembling one huge document containing at least one of every representative document in the genre or class of document for which you wish to create this Mask.
 That’s right!
 Assemble the largest Will and the most complex Power of Attorney and the biggest Trust all as one humongous document.
 (Just assemble it.
 You won't need to save it.)
-Then Scan the document.
-Rearrange the variables in a “makes sense” order using the Up and Down arrows.
+Then Scan the document to capture the myriad of variables.
+Rearrange the variables in a “makes sense” order using the Up and Down arrows of the Mask Editor.
 If variables are not present, add them.

 •Another alternative: Call up an existing client or customer's record from the Existing Data records list.
-This should be a record that is 'mature' (i.e., it currently contains all or at least the major portion of the variables you typically use in documents of this genre.
+This should be a 'mature' record (i.e., it currently contains all or at least the major portion of the variables you typically use in documents of this genre.
 Change the personal (replacement) text showing at the right with instructions or qualifications you want to provide to the end user.
-I.e., Modify 'John Q. Doe' on the [Customer Name] row to read Customer's Full Name [e.g., 'John Q. Doe'].
-Save as mask using the 'Save' button in the upper left side of screen.
+For example, modify 'John Q. Doe' on the [Customer Name] row to read Customer's Full Name [e.g., 'John Q. Doe'].
+Save as a Mask using the 'Save' button in the upper left side of screen.
 (Image below.).

 Click the Masks|Save button to save your new (or updated) mask.

 Number of Variables.
 Each Mask can include an unlimited number of Document Variables.
 The default number of Document Variables is set at 60; however, you can change it to any other number by simply changing the number in the Max Terms box at the top-center of the screen.